${\it Ab\ initio}$ thermodynamic properties of certain compounds in Nd-Fe-B system: Ab initio Calculation Results and discussion

 Despite having only slightly distorted structure than NdB$_4$, the measured enthalpy of formation of Nd$_2$B$_5$ are significantly different.
 However, the computed values are not able to reflect this difference in enthalpy.
 The similar results have been obtained in the recent DFT calculations for the Nd-B binary system by Colinet and Tedenac~\cite{2018COL}, as well as for isostructural Gd$_2$B$_5$ investigated in the same work.
 This discrepancy between experimental and DFT results suggests a characteristic of the $R_2$B$_5$ structure which is not being captured by either GGA or GGA$+U$ calculations.

 The calculated $C_p$ for Nd$_2$B$_5$ is shown in Figure~\ref{fig:Nd2B5_cp}.
-As the enthalpy of formation has shown disagreement with experimental result, it is perhaps wise to assign little to no weight for this data for CALPHAD purposes.
+Phonon calculation was performed with only the primitive cell ($1 \times 1 \times 1$) and as a result numerical instability is present for $T > 1000$ K. Calculation results show the compound is very much metallic in nature, with a large density of states at the Fermi level.
+As a result, the electronic contribution is quite substantial and nearly equals the lattice contribution for $T = 1000$ K. However, as the enthalpy of formation has shown disagreement with experimental result, it is perhaps wise to assign little to no weight for this data for CALPHAD purposes, particularly due to the potential overbinding between lattices as a result of the calculation.